A Prayer for our Key Workers

 To that end, at the end of every session of the office we have added an AMEN button which logs your session to the total count so that we can give those a sense of feeling part of something bigger.

 Which ever way you to choose to follow we hope that in some small way you find it a blessing.

 Click one of the buttons on the right

 Button 1 if you would like prayer but don’t want to provide any details.
 Button 2 if you would like to share anything about your situation.

 This is all completely anonymous.

-Click a button and someone from our team will pray with you, right now.
+Click a button and someone from our team will stop what we sew doing and pray with you, right now.